Prettiest Beach Towns in NSW

 There are plenty of cafes around the area, plus a family-friendly bistro at Bundeena Bowling Club serving up Thai favourites that are ever popular with locals and visitors alike.

-Nestled between the Hastings River and the Pacific Ocean, Port Macquarie is a firm family favourite when it comes to gorgeous seaside destinations.
+Nestled between the Hastings River and the Pacific Ocean, Port Macquarie is a firm family favourite when it comes to the prettiest beach towns in NSW.
 Renowned for its beaches and wildlife, it makes a perfect holiday getaway.

 With the most koalas per capita on the east coast, a visit to Port Macquarie will make mini wildlife enthusiasts very happy indeed.
 The famous Koala Hospital is a must-visit, alongside Billabong Zoo: Koala and Wildlife Park.